Adult Learners (Nontraditional Students)

 The office maintains the policies and articulates credit for prior learning assessments such as Advanced Placement (AP), CLEP, DANTES Subject Standardized Tests (DSST), Excelsior College Examinations (ECE), International Baccalaureate (IB), and UA Little Rock Departmental Exams.
 Information regarding scheduling, programs, and current policy is available online at ualr.edu/testing.

-The University Program Council (UPC) is a registered student organization that serves as a programming extension of the Student Experience Center.
-UPC provides movie nights, lectures and comedians.
+The Student Activities Board (SAB) is a registered student organization that serves as a programming extension of the Student Experience Center.
+UPC provides movie nights, lectures, and comedians.

 Any student who wishes to participate in UPC may become a member.
 Students who participate share in the presentation of student activity programs from beginning to end and may also serve in leadership positions within the organization.
-UPC members have the opportunity to work with many different groups to provide programs for a diverse campus population.
+SAB provides entertainment opportunities for the student body.

-Graduate with the experiential education that UPC programs provide!
-The UPC is funded by the student activity fee and therefore, all events sponsored by the UPC are free to enrolled UA Little Rock students.
-UPC meets every Wednesday at 5:00 p.m. in DSC 201T.
-If you would like more information about the University Program Council, please contact the Student Experience Center at (501) 569-3308 or visit the website.
+Graduate with the experiential education that SAB programs provide!
+The SAB is funded by the student activity fee and therefore, all events sponsored by the SAB are free to enrolled UA Little Rock students.
+SAB meets weekly to plan each event accordingly.
+If you would like more information about the Student Activities Board, please contact the Student Experience Center at (501) 916-3308 or visit our website.

 Vehicle Registration and Parking